rinkana1/calendar-app/README.md

     <ul>Be able to remove events from any date</ul>
     <ul>If the webpage is opened within 24 hours of an event, you'll get a reminder that the event is near</ul>
 </li>

+I don't have the best JS and jQuery skills, so if there's anything I do that you think could be changed to make something better or easier, please feel free to let me know!
+I would really appreciate it